 To find a solar company that fits your budget, get free, detailed quotes from at least three providers.
 The quotes should outline all costs and list the solar equipment included.
 Looking at several quotes helps you identify the option that best fits your budget.

 High-quality solar installations should include robust workmanship and performance guarantees.
 The workmanship guarantee covers any installation issues like poor alignment, poor wiring, or cracks in the panels.
 The output guarantee ensures an energy generation baseline.
-Strong warranties reflect a solar provider's confidence in its installations.
+Strong guarantees reflect a solar provider's confidence in its installations.

-Solar can help you lower electricity bills over time.
-Make sure you consider these aspects when considering the final cost and value of solar panels.
+Solar energy can help lower your energy expenses over time.
+Be sure to weigh these aspects when determining the cost and value of solar panels.

 In Huron, solar panels cost an average of $4,060 per kilowatt, with an average system size of 6.1 kilowatts.
 The typical Huron homeowner spends $17,379 on their solar array after federal tax refunds.
-An estimate from a local provider will consider additional information based on your desired system's size, capacity, required preliminary work, and panel type.
+An estimate from a local provider will consider additional information reflecting your desired system's size, capacity, required preliminary work, and panel type.
 In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.

 Generally speaking, a solar photovoltaic (PV) system can be used to power any household appliance or system that uses electricity.
 In the smallest case, you can use a solar water heating system.

-With home solar panels, you can recoup the cost of the system over time, lower your home's carbon footprint, and be better prepared if there's an outage to the local grid.
+With home solar energy, you can recoup the cost of the system over time, lower your home's carbon footprint, and be better prepared if there's an outage to the local grid.

-Absolutely.
+Of course.
 The grid in Huron already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.